hpi-swa-teaching/Liquid/packages/Liquid-Network.package/LQPollRepo.class/README.md

 An LQPollRepo is a singleton client for the LQRemotePollRepoServer.
-The Singleton manages the user's password.
+The Singleton manages the user's token.

 Instance Variables
-	currentPassword <String>
+	token <String>
 	url <String>

 currentPassword - The user's password.